 It all depends on your needs, travel style, and budget.
 We traveled both by car and slept in lodges/hotels and by an RV, and stayed at campsites.
 Therefore, we recommend specific lodging options for each day of the trip—only those we checked and were satisfied with—hotels and RV campgrounds for each location.

 But no matter what you decide, book your accommodation well in advance.
 This is true for both hotels and campgrounds.
 From April to the end of September, Utah Mighty 5 is a trendy destination.
-Therefore, check and compare prices on TripAdvisor, booking.com, and hotels.com and book your stay.
+Therefore, check and compare prices on TripAdvisor, and booking.com, and book your stay.

 Day 1 Utah National Parks Itinerary: Arrive in Las Vegas, drive to Springdale